 Never punish your kitten using verbal or physical methods.
 This isn’t an effective way to teach them not to do something and may negatively impact your bond with your kitten.
-Instead of punishing negative behavior, keep an eye out for positive behavior and actively reward that instead.
+Instead of punishing negative behavior, keep an eye out for positive behavior, and actively reward that instead.
 If you’re trying to teach your kitten not to jump on the kitchen counter, look out for opportunities to reward them when they’re playing nicely on the floor instead of shouting when they’re on the counter.

-9. Repeat, repeat, repeat
+9. Repeat, Repeat, Repeat

 The more often that you ask your kitten for a particular behavior and then reward them when they get it right, the more capable they’ll become at performing that particular trick.
-As you’re starting to teach a new behavior, make sure your cat gets plenty of treats and praise whenever they do what you’ve asked.
+As you’re starting to teach a new behavior, make sure your kitten gets plenty of treats, and praise whenever they do what you’ve asked.
 As they become more skilled at each behavior, you don’t necessarily have to give them a treat each and every time, but you can switch to verbal praise or a quick tickle on their favorite spot instead.

-10. Train in different places
+10. Train in Different Places

 As your kitten becomes more skilled at performing certain commands, start to challenge them by asking them to perform these in different environments and circumstances.
 When first starting training for a new command, using a quiet room free from distractions is vital.
 Once you’re confident your kitten has mastered a new skill, ask them to perform the same command in a noisy room, outside, or with additional distractions, like other cats or people.